Johnson County Election Office releases final vote count update ahead of canvass — see where close races stand

 In addition, a school board race in Olathe (outside the Post’s typical coverage area) saw the candidates flip places after mail-in ballots were added Wednesday.

-And after Thursday’s update in that race, Julie Steele’s lead over Jennifer Gilmore expanded slightly, from 24 votes to 49 votes.
+And after Friday’s update in that race, Julie Steele’s lead over Jennifer Gilmore had expanded to 63 votes.

-In the Overland Park mayoral contest, city councilmember Curt Skoog saw his lead over retired business executive Mike Czinege continue to increase following Thursday’s update.
+In the Overland Park mayoral contest, city councilmember Curt Skoog’s lead over retired business executive Mike Czinege dropped by two votes after Friday’s update.

 What happens next

-The Johnson County Election Office plans to issue a final update on Friday before the Board of County Canvassers meets on Tuesday, Nov.
+The Johnson County Board of County Canvassers meets on Tuesday, Nov.
 9 to officially certify the election results.

-All races are likely to see some movement in their unofficial vote counts this week, but most races have wide enough gaps between candidates that the final result is not in doubt.

 Our comment section is reserved for subscribers.